-For most teachers, the greatest reward for their job is seeing students thrive and succeed.
+For many teachers, the greatest reward for their job is seeing students thrive and succeed.
 They just want to know that they’ve helped.
 Thus, one of the most important things students can do for their teachers is say thank you.
 Our teacher profiles feature stories of students who return to visit their teachers many years later, and for these teachers, knowing where their students end up instills in them a sense of accomplishment.

 Ways to Thank a Teacher